-When you’re looking for attractive eyewear, you might note how well a particular style suited a friend.
-So you try on a similar frame — but it just doesn’t look good on you.
+When you’re looking for attractive eyewear, you might note how well a particular style suited a friend with a different face shape.
+You try on a similar frame shape — but it just doesn’t look good on you.

-Before you start shopping for new eyewear, it’s a good idea to understand what style will flatter your unique face, and determining your face shape is a great place to start.
+Before you start shopping for new eyewear, it’s a good idea to understand what style will flatter your unique face, and determining your facial shape is a great place to start.

 Once you’ve determined the shape of your face, you can stick to trying on frame styles that are known to compliment that face shape.
-For example, circular frames look great on heart-shaped faces; while full-rimmed, rectangular glasses flatter round faces.
+For example, circular frames look great on heart-shaped faces with a high cheekbone; while full-rimmed, rectangular glasses flatter a round face shape.

 Understanding your face shape and how best to compliment it will help simplify your shopping experience — and ensure you find the perfect style to flatter your face.

 How to answer: “What is my face shape?”